ufechner7/Joysticks.jl/README.md

 println(axis_count, " ", button_count)
 ```

-Examples for an example how to print all events:
+Example for printing all events:
 ```julia
 using Joystick